THE CATCH IN THE SNIB

 of the door on the way to the Jakes

-from the Long Valley Lounge in Cork,
+of the Long Valley Lounge in Cork,

 and he was a Cork Poet himself